The Essential Guide to Sleeping Aids

 Here is our essential guide to sleeping aids that deserve a place in your bedtime routine.

-A soft, well-fitting eye mask takes the top spot on our list of sleep aids.
+A soft, well-fitting eye pad or sleep mask takes the top spot on our list of sleep aids.
 Eye masks block out light pollution that may creep in from clocks, screens, lamps, street lights, and cars.

 Artificial light – especially the bright blue light spectrum from room lighting and screens – is one of the biggest culprits behind disrupted sleep.
 It confuses your circadian rhythm, making the body think it is daytime and suppressing the sleep hormone melatonin (3).

-Eye masks help you to fall asleep and stay asleep.
+Eye masks and therapeutic eye pillows help you to fall asleep and stay asleep.
 They're especially useful when travelling and during the summer months when the sun rises well before you're ready to wake up!

 For optimal sleep, your bedroom should be dark, cool, and quiet!
 Noise pollution can be a major problem when it comes to sleeping through the night.
 Earplugs are the perfect accessory for light sleepers.
 When used alongside an eye mask, earplugs improve sleep in those who don't have control over their environment (4).